 Many structures changes, and sense pain, particularly tension in muscles.
 However, the brain itself has no pain, and also you have a headache as the surrounding tissues report their discomfort.

-Tension headaches result from straining muscles that cover your skull, or your face or neck muscles.
-They might also occur when the blood vessels that circulates in your mind, face, and open.
-Exercise stress, and medication are a few things that could make your blood vessels open and provide you with a short-term tension headache.
+Tension headaches result from straining muscles that cover your skull or your face or neck muscles.
+They might also occur when the blood vessels circulates in your mind, face, and open.
+Exercise, stress, and medication are a few things that could make your blood vessels open and provide you with a short-term tension headache.

 Should you experience a cluster headache, the pain certainly will occur, and that’s sharp concentrate behind one eye.
 Headache experts attribute these headaches that are sudden and problems using a part of your brain called the hypothalamus.

-A pounding, deeply or pulsating throbbing aching headache, nausea, and pain which is immobilizing are the main symptoms of migraine headaches.
+A pounding, deep or pulsating throbbing, aching headache, nausea, and pain which is immobilizing are the main symptoms of migraine headaches.
 Other common symptoms may include:

 The list below covers a selection of migraine causes; learn more about what causes migraines in our detailed migraine and headache causes article.

 You will discover a number of migraine triggers.
-And meaning you should consider avoiding food can often triggers migraines:
+And meaning you should consider avoiding food that can often trigger migraines: